 - utility knife

 - Skil saw or table saw

-Check out our project videos for this DIY Smokehouse:
+Check out our ‘How To Build a DIY Smoker' project video for this DIY Smokehouse:

 Once you have your pallets deconstructed, you need to make your cuts.
 Start by making clean cuts on the ends of all your pallet boards.
 You should only need to remove a little bit.
 We chose our 3′ design to accommodate for this loss of wood from your pallets.

 (part 1) 2 top braces front and back @ 33”

 (part 2) Door frame 2 pieces @ 70”